Sam Scorer: Early life

 He read Mechanical Sciences at Corpus Christi College, Cambridge in 1941, and enjoyed painting as well.
 In 1942 he was commissioned into the Royal Naval Volunteer Reserve and met his wife in Canada, when training to be a Fleet Air Arm pilot.
 He served as a fighter pilot until 1945 but was invalided out of service, having crashed while attempting to land on a moving aircraft carrier in the Baltic Sea.

 Combining his interest in artwork and mechanical design, he decided to become an architect.
 He entered the Architectural Association School of Architecture (AA) in the second year in 1946, and graduated in 1949.

-He married Anne Humphrey in 1943 in Kingston, Ontario.
-They had a son and a daughter (who died in April 1986).
-He lived on Gibraltar Hill in Lincoln.
-He died in Lincoln County Hospital in March 2003, aged 80.

-Away from architecture he was a motor racing enthusiast, attending many of Europe's grand prix circuits.
-He owned a succession of fast cars, such as a Lotus Elan and various Jaguars, all with his personalised number plate of 'EVL 1'.
-He held life memberships of the National Trust, The Victorian Society and Reform Club and took an interest in Liberal politics.

 Career

 He worked for a year as assistant to George Grey Wornum.
 In 1950, he began work for Denis Clarke Hall (son of Edna Clarke Hall).
+His practice was at 200 High Street until January 1962.
+He designed Brayford House in 1959.

 With Clarke Hall he designed three schools in Lincolnshire in the 1950s: